 Torres account is nonsensical and illogical, in addition to being contradictory, as Judge Settle points out in his opinion.

 Anthony Davis places Officer Key in the street on the other side of the curb in the picture.
 Torres states he shot Jason an additional 4 times due to the fact he believed the minivan was going to make a complete circle and run over Officer Key again.
 This picture depicts where the van ended up after the shooting.
-The fan would have had to miss the police car and telephone poll in order to hit Officer Key who was in the middle of the street next to the grey curb.
-The videotape taken the following day by O'Dell when he interviewed Anthony Davis is not in the IA record.
+The van would have had to miss the police car and telephone poll in order to hit Officer Key who was in the middle of the street next to the grey curb.
+The videotape taken the following day by Detective O'Dell when he interviewed Anthony Davis is not in the IA record.
 Apparently this videotape is missing and is not mentioned in the IA investigation.
-Nor is the placement of Officer Key when the shooting started.
+Nor is the placement of Officer Key noted when the shooting started.

 The recent interview of Anthony Davis on 3.30.19 and the statements he made the day of the shooting do not place Officer Key under the tires to the minivan.
-Torres version of events that the vehicle was going to run over Officer Key "again" was a convenient fiction for his reasoning of pumping another 4 rounds into Jason.
+Torres version of events that the vehicle was going to run over Officer Key "again" was a convenient fiction for his reasoning of pumping another 4 rounds into Jason Wilkinson.